-The production, distribution, consumption and disposal of food generates significant greenhouse gas emissions.
+The changing climate will threaten the resilience of our food supply.
+In addition, the production, distribution, consumption and disposal of food generates significant greenhouse gas emissions.
 Changing the way we grow and consume food can create a more resource efficient, low-emission and resilient local food economy.
-The average New Zealand household throws out \$650 of food - a national total of 157,000 tonnes each year.
+The average New Zealand household throws out \$650 of food - a national total of 157,000 tonnes - each year.